-WHEREAS, by act of the General Assembly of Virginia as provided in Title 15, Code of Virginia, 1950, and amendments thereto, authorizing the governing body of every municipality to classify the territory under its jurisdiction into districts and to regulate, restrict, permit, prohibit and determine the use of lands, buildings, structures, and other premises for agricultural, business, industrial, residential, flood plain and other specific uses; the size, height, area, bulk, location, erection, construction, reconstruction, alteration, repair, maintenance, razing, or removal of structures; the areas and dimensions of land, water, and air space to be occupied by buildings, structures and uses, and of courts, yards, and other open spaces be left unoccupied by uses and structures, including variations in sizes of lots based on whether a public or community water supply or sewer system is available and used; the excavation or mining of soil or other natural resources; and to provide for amendments and changes therein; to require municipal planning commissions to perform certain duties with reference thereto; to permit the appointment and prescribe the powers and duties of municipal boards of zoning appeals; and to provide methods for enforcement of this ordinance and penalties for the violation thereof.
+WHEREAS, by act of the General Assembly of Virginia as provided in Title 15, Code of Virginia, 1950, and amendments thereto, authorizing the governing body of every municipality to classify the territory under its jurisdic on into districts and to regulate, restrict, permit, prohibit and determine the use of lands, buildings, structures, and other premises for agricultural, business, industrial, residen al, flood plain and other specific uses; the size, height, area, bulk, loca on, erec on, constructon, reconstructon, alteraton, repair, maintenance, razing, or removal of structures; the areas and dimensions of land, water, and air space to be occupied by buildings, structures and uses, and of courts, yards, and other open spaces be let unoccupied by uses and structures, including variatons in sizes of lots based on whether a public or community water supply or sewer system is available and used; the excavaton or mining of soil or other natural resources; and to provide for amendments and changes therein; to require municipal planning commissions to perform certain duton swith reference thereto; to permit the appointment and prescribe the powers and duton of municipal boards of zoning appeals; and to provide methods for enforcement of this ordinance and penal of the violaton thereof.

-THEREFORE, BE IT ORDAINED, by the Town Council of Pulaski, Virginia, for the general purpose of promoting the health and safety and the general welfare of the public requiring it, that the following be adopted as the Zoning Ordinance of the Town of Pulaski, Virginia, together with the accompanying map or maps adopted herewith as an integral part of the Ordinance and to be known as the Zoning District Map of the Town of Pulaski, Virginia.
+THEREFORE, BE IT ORDAINED, by the Town Council of Pulaski, Virginia, for the general purpose of promoon the health and safety and the general welfare of the public requiring it, that the following be adopted as the Zoning Ordinance of the Town of Pulaski, Virginia, together with the accompanying map or maps adopted herewith as an integral part of the Ordinance and to be known as the Zoning District Map of the Town of Pulaski, Virginia.